What is shingles?

 Who should get the shingles vaccine?

-A single dose of the shingles vaccine is recommended for adults 50 years of age and older.
+A single dose of the shingles vaccine is FDA approved for adults 50 years of age and older.

 Who should not get the shingles vaccine?